Neville Hobson: Entrepreneurial Business Communicator.

 In October 2014, I was honoured to receive an award for “Outstanding Contribution to Social Media” at the UK Social Media Awards 2014 in London, presented by Stephen Waddington, President of the CIPR.
 I’ve also served as an Awards Judge each year since 2012.

-Everything you read here represents my own personal views and has nothing to do with any organization with whom I have a business or professional relationship, unless stated otherwise, and for which I take responsibility.
+Everything you read here represents my own personal views and has nothing to do with IBM or any organization with whom I have a business or professional relationship, unless stated otherwise, and for which I take responsibility.
 Note, though, that comments on blog posts or submitted to a podcast I present or co-present, are the views and opinions of the commenters for which they take responsibility.
 See also the terms and conditions of use.

 Thanks for visiting this website.
 Please feel free to join in or start a conversation in any of the blog posts you read; or reach out and connect, either directly or via any of the places you’ll find me across the social web.